 Welcome to Nudge

-Penny has been a member of the British Acupuncture Council (BAcC) for over 10 years and is also a qualified executive coach with over 25 years of experience.
+Penny is a member of the Association of Acupuncture Clinicians and licensed with South Lakeland District Council.
+She qualified after three years of study at the Northern College of Acupuncture and has been working as an acupuncturist since 2013 - holding licences in Manchester, Salford and Lancaster.
+She is also a qualified executive coach with 25 years experience.
 This combination of skills provides patients with a unique blend of deep listening and expert treatment.
-Penny is an optimistic and enthusiastic clinician and patients comment on her warm, empathetic and effective response to a range of physical conditions and emotional wellbeing issues.
-She also has many years' experience of running a successful social business, providing every patient with an excellent service, and NUDGE associates with a positive and enriching work life.
+Penny is an optimistic and enthusiastic clinician and patients comment on her warm, empathetic response to a range of physical conditions and emotional wellbeing issues.
+She also has many years' experience of running a successful social business, providing every patient with an excellent service. and NUDGE associates with a positive and enriching work experience.

 Contact Penny here to discuss how acupuncture can help and to book a consultation and first treatment.
 On other pages you will find lots of information about how acupuncture works, prices, and what to expect at your first appointment.
 Links are also provided to FAQs, specific medical conditions and to research-based evidence.
 You will also find information on other aspects of Penny’s working life on our FAQs page.

-You can watch this short youtube video to explain the type of acupuncture that Penny delivers, and why her full membership of the British Acupuncture Council ensures your safety and quality of treatment.
+You can watch this short youtube video to explain the type of acupuncture that Penny delivers, and why her full membership of the Association of Acupuncture Clinicians ensures your safety and quality of treatment.